Ink Business Unlimited Credit Card vs. Ink Business Preferred Credit Card

-In total, the cardholder scores 232,000 points in their first year.
-If they redeem those points through Chase Ultimate Rewards, that’s a $2,900 value.
-Of course, they have to account for the $95 annual fee.
+In total, this cardholder earns 232,000 points in their first year.
+If they redeem those points for travel through Chase Ultimate Rewards, that’s worth $2,900.
+Of course, they’ll have to account for the $95 annual fee.
 But after subtracting that cost, they’re still left with $2,805 in rewards.

 The numbers look pretty different if the person uses the Ink Business Unlimited.
-With this card, the $15,000 in spending in the first three months earns a $750 cash bonus.
-And the $60,000 in annual spending earns 1.5 percent back, or $900.
-There’s no annual fee to take care of, so they get to keep all of that cash back and earn $1,650 from the card in their first year, well below what they would earn with the Ink Business Preferred.
+With $5,000 in monthly spending, they’ll earn the $750 welcome bonus pretty quickly (after spending $6,000 within the first three months).
+And the $60,000 in annual spending earns 1.5 percent back, or $900 in cash back.
+Plus, there’s no annual fee to take care of.
+So they’ll earn $1,650 from the card in their first year, well below what they would earn with the Ink Business Preferred.

-The scales tip in favor of the Ink Business Preferred in this example because the cardholder is charging several thousand dollars each month, hitting the threshold for the 100,000-point welcome bonus, and because a large chunk of their spending is in the card’s high-paying bonus categories.
-If a business owner isn’t going to spend $15,000 within three months of account opening or if they don’t make many purchases in those categories, the Ink Business Unlimited would probably be more beneficial.
+The scales tip in favor of the Ink Business Preferred in this example because the cardholder is charging $5,000 each month, hitting the threshold to earn the welcome bonus and spending a lot in the card’s bonus categories.
+If a business owner isn’t going to spend $15,000 within three months of account opening or if they don’t make many purchases in the Ink Business Preferred’s bonus categories, the Ink Business Unlimited would probably be more beneficial.

 Why should you get the Ink Business Unlimited?

-The Ink Business Unlimited could be a great choice if you’re a small-business owner who isn’t going to spend $15,000 within the first three months to qualify for the Ink Business Preferred’s welcome bonus.
-Just be sure you can still spend $7,500 within that time frame.
+The Ink Business Unlimited could also be a great choice if you’re a small-business owner who isn’t going to spend $15,000 within the first three months to qualify for the Ink Business Preferred’s 100,000-point welcome bonus.
+Just be sure you can still spend $6,000 within three months to earn the Ink Business Unlimited’s $750 welcome bonus.

-Happy cardholders love the Ink Business Unlimited for its simplicity and flat-rate rewards structure.
-And its 0 percent introductory APR on purchases for the first 12 months (followed by a variable APR of 13.49 percent to 19.49 percent) could benefit you if you need to invest in new equipment or supplies and want some extra time to pay for them.
+Plus, this card comes with a 0 percent intro APR on purchases for the first 12 months (followed by a variable APR of 17.99 percent to 23.99 percent), which could benefit you if you need to invest in new equipment or supplies and want some extra time to pay for them without paying interest.

 The card offers several travel benefits, too.
-If you pay for a rental car with your card and turn down the rental company’s collision insurance, you get a collision damage waiver that covers up to the vehicle’s cash value.
-You also have access to travel and emergency assistance services that can connect you with legal help or medical providers when you’re on the go.
-And you can call the roadside dispatch service if you’re ever stranded with a flat tire or other car problems.
+If you pay for a rental car with your card and decline the rental company’s collision insurance, you’ll get an auto rental collision damage waiver that covers up to the vehicle’s cash value.
+You’ll also have access to travel and emergency assistance services that can connect you with legal help or medical providers when you’re on the go.
+And you can call the pay-per-use roadside dispatch service if you’re ever stranded with a flat tire or other car problems.

 On the business management front, two features stand out.
 First, additional cards for employees are free, which might be convenient if you want to add multiple team members to the account.
 Second, Chase offers record-keeping tools and the option to link your account to bookkeeping software to help you stay organized.